 How are your carers vetted?

 Each carer must be a genuine dog lover, experienced in dog care and at home during the day.
 The carers are first interviewed in their own home with a detailed application form being filled out.
 We make sure they have a secure garden and go through the written training and our dog sitting guideline with them.
-If after that we feel they match our criteria and we would be happy leaving our own dogs with them, then we would follow up references, insure them and they would then apply for their home boarding licence.
+If after that we feel they match our criteria and we would be happy leaving our own dogs with them, then we would follow up references and bring them on board.

 Will my dog be the only one staying with the carer?